tagnja/blog/source/_posts/java-deep-io.md

 This post will discuss content in Java IO.
-It is based java SE 8.
+It is based Java SE 8.

 ## Input Stream